Welcome to our Nursery

 We do this through following our children’s interests.
 We listen, observe and follow the direction that our children take us in.

 We then enhance these interests and facilitate extra opportunities to further their learning, this makes their learning meaningful, powerful and above all engaging for the child.

 The children choose which activities they would like to use in their independent learning and are also involved in adult led work.
 During observations adults make, children are encouraged to take on adult initiated challenges to extend their learning.
-During our Autumn Term this is linked to our topic ‘All About Me’ and we use core stories to help our learning.
+During our Autumn Term this is linked to our topic ‘Nursery Rhymes’ and we use core stories to help our learning.
 The children also have the opportunity to have educational visits, and visitors in school to enhance their learning.